Cdarren3/DataCleaning-EventData/README.md

-# Data Preprocessing from Event Data Scraped on Event Schedule Website
+# Data Preprocessing for Event Data Scraped on Event Schedule Website

-Collected indoor events data from 2018-2020.
-This is a data cleaning project following a web scraping work done on events held in [KITEC](https://www.kitec.com.hk/eng/info_location.html)
+This is a data cleaning project following a web scraping work done on events held in [KITEC](https://www.kitec.com.hk/eng/info_location.html) between 2018-2020

 ## Objectives

-Transform data into cleaned and usable event data for further study
+Transform data into clean and usable structure for further study and analysis

 ## Tools Involved